-Beginning in 2024, the "Back a 4-H'er" program will be an option for those not wishing to sell an animal and will be open to youth in static (non-living, non-moving) projects.
 Back a 4-Her is a work readiness event designed to help youth practice networking and other work readiness skills.
-Employers, community leaders, and individuals will meet tomorrow's leaders and workforce to help our youth develop critical skills such as communication and relationship building.
-Sponsors for event will be solicited from the community to support 4-Hers participating in the "Back a 4-Her" event.
+Employers, community leaders, and individuals can meet and financially invest in tomorrow's leaders and workforce to help youth develop critical skills such as communication and relationship building.
+Sponsors for event will be solicited from the community to support 4-Hers participating in the Back a 4-Her event.

 4-Hers may either choose to participate in "Back a 4-Her" or the livestock auction.
 They may not participate in both in the same 4-H year.
-More details on the "Back a 4-Her" Networking and Investment Drive will follow.